 In this angle, we can see the glass windows on both sides where natural light flows through seamlessly.

-23. Daniel Lomma Design Creates a Modern Urban Masterpiece Home with the Derby House
+23. Daniel Lomma Design Creates a Modern Urban Primarypiece Home with the Derby House

-24. McClean Designs Creates Magnificent Modern Mansion (San Vincente House)
+24. McClean Designs Creates a Magnificent Modern Mansion (San Vincente House)

 A concrete fence fitted with glass screens shield the house with privacy.
 Next to it is the garage enclosed in steel doors.